Type 79 submachine gun

 The Type 79 (1979年式冲锋枪 (1979 Niánshì Chōngfēng Qiāng, 1979 Year Type Submachine Gun)) but more commonly known as (79式冲锋枪 (79 Shì Chōngfēng Qiāng, 79 Type Submachine Gun)) is the first generation indigenous submachine gun made in China.
-This development came in coincidence after the start of the Sino-Soviet split.

 The submachine gun was certificated in 1979 and entered mass production in 1983.

 History

 In August 1965, the People's Liberation Army (PLA) General Staff Department issued a requirement for a weapon that could be used by the Chinese military in a jungle environment.
 The 208th Research Institute of China Ordnance Industry was tasked to head the design.
+This development came in coincidence after the start of the Sino-Soviet split.

 The project began to develop a prototype of "jungle submachine gun," and the research and development program began in 1966.
-It immediately encountered turmoil of the Culture Revolution in the same year.
+It immediately encountered turmoil of the Cultural Revolution in the same year.
 The project was repeatedly canceled between 1966 and 1970.
 It was reinstated in March 1970, and its prototype and testing phase began between 1971 and 1978.
 Between 1971 and 1975, the designer identified mechanical problems during torture tests, which were associated with the immense chamber pressure of firing Chinese steel-core 7.62×25 mm ammunition.
 Type 79 had several design changes to fix the problem identified.
 The weapon was certificated in 1979, hence the name.

 The weapon gained a notorious reputation when it was used by factions working for Lin Biao during his coup and the Gang of Four during the Cultural Revolution.
 In 1971, the development prototypes and design diagrams were stolen by the Lin Biao's coup participants, and hundreds of reverse-engineered copies were found after the coup failed.
-In 1976, the prototype productions were partially relocated to Shanghai as per an unusual request from the Ministry of Defense.
+In 1976, the prototype productions were partially relocated to Shanghai as per an unusual request from the Ministry of National Defense.
 The illicit intention was to manufacture the weapon for the Gang of Four in Shanghai, where the Gang headquartered.